hsyen23/cmake_quickstart/Lesson 6.1/README.md

 				$<BUILD_INTERFACE:${CMAKE_SOURCE_DIR}/include>
 				$<INSTALL_INTERFACE:${CMAKE_INSTALL_PREFIX}/include>)
 ```
-BUILD_INTERFACE is the stage when you build the target.
+`BUILD_INTERFACE` is the stage when you build the target.

-INSTALL_INTERFACE is the stage when you try to install the target.
+`INSTALL_INTERFACE` is the stage when you try to install the target.

-Without INSTALL_INTERFACE, when you link the installed target (myLibrary) you are not able find the include directory.
+Without `INSTALL_INTERFACE`, when you link the installed target (myLibrary) you are not able find the include directory.

-${CMAKE_INSTALL_PREFIX} is CMAKE variable to usr/local defaultly.
+`${CMAKE_INSTALL_PREFIX}` is CMAKE variable to usr/local defaultly.

 ### TODO 2
 ```